 Tips for Supervisors / Business Administrators:

-Mothers who continue breastfeeding after returning to work need the support of their coworkers, supervisors, and others in the workplace.
-Supervisors can support employees in a variety of ways before leave starts, and after mothers return to work.
+Faculty and staff who continue chest/breastfeeding after returning to work need the support of their coworkers, supervisors, and others in the workplace.
+Supervisors can support parents in a variety of ways before leave starts, and after parents return to work.
 Here’s how:

-- Review Penn’s Nursing Mothers Policy and guidelines to comply with the Lactation Amendment to the Fair Labor Standards Act of 1938, which requires employers to provide reasonable break time and a place, other than a restroom, that is private and clean for a mother to express milk.
+- Review Penn’s Lactation Policy and guidelines to comply with the Lactation Amendment to the Fair Labor Standards Act of 1938, which requires employers to provide reasonable break time and a place, other than a restroom, that is private and clean for an employee to express milk.

-- Before leave begins, work together with the employee to complete the Nursing Mothers Plan Document, which covers the following three critical components:
+- Before leave begins, work together with the employee to complete the Lactation Plan Document, which covers the following three critical components:

 - Physical Space to Pump.
 If there isn’t a lactation room within a reasonable distance, think creatively about temporary space.
 The law requires that this space not be a bathroom, be hidden from view, and shielded from intrusion.
 It’s important to engage the employee in thinking creatively about temporary space (e.g. vacant office, faculty member on sabbatical, temporarily shifting work spaces).
-Lactation room planning calculations developed by the CDC advise one lactation station for every 100 women in a building (or 200 employees, both male and female); and up to four women can share one lactation station each day.
+Lactation room planning calculations developed by the CDC advise one lactation station for every 200 employees; and up to four employees can share one lactation station each day.
 Review lactation space requirements.

 - Break Times.
-Understand that nursing mothers' needs vary and pumping takes time.
+Understand that staff and faculty needs vary and pumping takes time.
 Pumping typically requires 2-3 breaks during the day, with each break lasting 15-30 minutes.
-The further away the space is, the longer the employee is going to need to be away to pump.
-Employees using designated lactation spaces in some campus locations can also experience lengthy wait times.
+The further away the space is, the longer the staff or faculty member is going to need to be away to pump.
+Staff and faculty using designated lactation spaces in some campus locations can also experience lengthy wait times.

 - Milk Storage.
-Work with the employee to plan for storage.
-Breastfeeding moms will need to store milk in either a cooler with ice packs or in a refrigerator in a low traffic area.
+Work with the staff or faculty member to plan for storage.
+Chest/breastfeeding staff and faculty will need to store milk in either a cooler with ice packs or in a refrigerator in a low traffic area.
 Consider working with your department to rent or purchase a mini refrigerator.